Mekong Delta: Champa incursions

 In the early 15th century, Champa began mounting several incursions in the Mekong Delta.
 The declining Kingdom of Cambodia asked the Chinese Ming Empire for intervention in 1408 and 1414.
-Despite that, in 1421 Indravarman VI of Champa seized and annexed the eastern part of the Mekong Delta, including the marketplace town of Bien Hoa.
+Despite that, in 1421 Indravarman VI of Champa seized and annexed the eastern part of the Mekong Delta, including the marketplace town of Biên Hòa.
 He installed a statue of Tribhuvanākrānta (Visnu) there to mark the southern most extent of Champa.
+In 1757, Vietnamese lords had acquired control of Cà Mau.
+By the 1860s, French colonists had established control over the Mekong Delta and established the colony of French Cochinchina.